 Identify Errors in Previous ACA Filings

 Reviewing the data submitted in your ACA filings will help to identify errors in the submission.
-Errors such as a disconnect between the total number of 1095-Cs and the ful-time count listed on 1094-C, incorrect EINs, and incorrect 4980H Transition Relief and Minimum Essential Coverage indicators should be checked.
+Errors such as a disconnect between the total number of 1095-Cs and the full-time count listed on 1094-C, incorrect EINs, and incorrect 4980H Transition Relief and Minimum Essential Coverage indicators should be checked.
 In the event these types of mistakes are present, they can be corrected.

 Correct Previous Years filings

-A well-done Penalty Risk Assessment will allow your organization to make corrections to previous years’ filings before being issued a Letter 226J by the IRS.
+A well-done ACA Penalty Risk Assessment will allow your organization to make corrections to previous years’ filings before being issued a Letter 226J by the IRS.
 Making changes to identified errors in your 1095-C filings, such as offer of coverage coding, relevant dependent listing, affordability coding, and full-time count, can be submitted to the IRS as part of a corrected filing.
 Corrected filings sent before receiving a Letter 226J mean less penalty exposure for your organization.